This post contains affiliate links. If you buy through these links, I may earn a small commission.

 However, I always let a couple of Parsley plants go to seed.
 Why?
 So that in the Spring, if we get lucky, some of those seeds sprout and give us new Parsley plants.
 This way, I have my bases covered and I know I will never need to buy more seed.

 When I want to dry Parsley, I cut a large amount of stems off the mother plants.
+Air-drying or making dehydrated parsley is a great way to increase longevity.

-How to Dry Parsley
+How to Air Dry Parsley

 I usually cut the stems fairly low on the plant, especially if that plant has a lot of growth.
 I like to cut and place my herbs right into a large shallow open weave basket.